07947613070

 Wandsworth Register Office: Before the Ceremony

-As with all civil marriages, the couple must arrive early for their meeting with the registrar.
+As with all civil marriages, the couple must arrive early to meet with the registrar.
 They will arrive at the beautiful courtyard with its central fountain.
-The early arrival is to ensure that all the legalities and paperwork is in place.
+The early arrival ensures that all the legalities and paperwork are in place.
 Traditionally, the couple arrives separately, but you may tweak this to suit you.
 It’s common these days for the bride and groom to arrive at their wedding together.

 Wedding couple posing with 'Bride' and 'Groom' Covi-19 Masks outside Wandsworth Town Hall

-A wedding portrait Covid-19 style!
-The couple are allowed in without masks, but it’s fun to have fun, and some couples come fully prepared with joke face coverings.
+A wedding portrait, COVID-19 style!
+During coronavirus, the couple was allowed in without masks, but it was fun to have fun, and some couples came fully prepared with joke face coverings.

-The groom usually waits in the ceremony room for his bride to enter, as is traditional.
-It’s always an exciting time, and I like to capture a sequence of this moment and the moments leading up to it.
-Your wedding photographer needs to be at the top of their game at this time not to miss anything.
+It’s traditional for the groom to wait in the ceremony room for his bride to enter, but these days anything goes!
+It’s always an exciting time, and I like to capture a sequence of the wedding entrance, whatever way you do it.
+Your wedding photographer needs to be at the top of their game at this time so as not to miss anything.

 A pensive groom seated as his bride enters the Victoria Room at Wandsworth Town Hall